Hyderabad State: History

-Early history
+Early history and Maratha suzerainty

 Hyderabad State was founded by Mir Qamar-ud-din Khan who was the governor of Deccan under the Mughals from 1713 to 1721.
 In 1724, following the Battle of Shakar Kheda, he resumed rule from the Mughal provincial capital of Aurangabad, under the title of Asaf Jah (granted by Mughal Emperor Muhammad Shah).
 His other title, Nizam ul-Mulk (Order of the Realm), became the title of his position "Nizam of Hyderabad".
 By the end of his rule, the Nizam had become independent from the Mughals, and had founded the Asaf Jahi dynasty.

 Following the decline of the Mughal power, the region of Deccan saw the rise of the Maratha Empire.
-The Nizam himself saw many invasions by the Marathas in the 1720s, which resulted in the Nizam paying a regular Chauth (tax) to the Marathas.
+The Nizam himself saw many invasions by the Maratha Empire in the 1720s, which resulted in the Nizam paying a regular Chauth (tax) to the Marathas.
 The major battles fought between the Marathas and the Nizam include Palkhed, Rakshasbhuvan, and Kharda, all which the Nizam lost.
-Following the conquest of Deccan by Bajirao I and the imposition of Chauth by him, Nizam remained a tributary of the Marathas for all intent and purposes.
+Following the conquest of Deccan by Shahu I and the imposition of Chauth by him, Nizam remained a tributary of the Marathas for all intent and purposes and hence, Hyderabad became a protectorate of the Maratha Empire.

 In 1763, the Nizam shifted the capital to the city of Hyderabad.
 From 1778, a British East India Company (EIC) resident and EIC soldiers were installed in his dominions.
-In 1795, the Nizam lost some of his territories to the Marathas.
+In 1795, the Nizam lost some of his territories to the Marathas, mainly Berar.
 The territorial gains of the Nizam from Mysore as a British ally were ceded to the East India Company to meet the cost of maintaining the EIC garrison.
+By 1818 following the overthrow of the Maratha Empire by the Company after the Third Anglo-Maratha War, the Maratha protection of Hyderabad was quickly replaced by the Company's subsidiary alliance and thereby, the Peshwa, who maintained all the suzerinial lands, was deposed from his suzerainty from Hyderabad and was replaced with a viceroy.